alakhag/alakhag.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: ""Unsee the Seen, but Check Out for Emotions: A Face De-identification Approach based on Generative Adversarial Network"
+title: "Unsee the Seen, but Check Out for Emotions: A Face De-identification Approach based on Generative Adversarial Network"
 collection: publications
 permalink: /publication/2015-10-01-paper-title-number-3
 excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'